 You’re in a photo shoot, and you want to take a group shot, but the light is flat and boring, and your clients are getting restless.
 It would help if you had that perfect moment, that perfect expression, the magic of a touch of light.
+You can rent at Philadelphia Lens Rentals for world-class photography equipment.
 Where do you look?
 Professional photographers like Bruce Weber have tips that can help you find inspiration in any situation.

 1 – Get closer